Dimitris Kontominas: Life and career

 In 2012, Kontominas took back the shares of Alpha TV when RTL Group decided to exit.

-In 2015, Alpha TV was the number one Greek TV station.

 Kontominas was the president of DEMCO GROUP, one of Greece's largest investment holding companies.
 It has a diversified portfolio, with holdings in media, financial services, entertainment, IT & telecoms, leisure & entertainment, and food & beverages.
-Within its companies' portfolio one can find Village Group (cinema and films), Alpha TV and Alpha Radio, Intertech (Panasonic's exclusive representative in Greece), Prime Insurance, myDirect online insurance, Sportday newspaper and many more.
+In its heyday, the company owned Village Group (cinema and films), Alpha TV and Alpha Radio, Intertech (Panasonic's exclusive representative in Greece), Prime Insurance, myDirect online insurance, Sportday newspaper and many more.

-For a little time in the early 2000s he was the owner of Aris F.C.
+Between 1998 and 2001 he owned the football team Aris F.C.

 He was declared "Great Protekdikos Archon of the Ecumenical Throne" by the Ecumenical Patriarchate of Constantinople and "Great Benefactor" by the Metropolis of Chalcedon.

 He was arrested in 2014.
 According to the authorities approximately 200 million euros worth of loans were issued by the bank, during the period in question to companies controlled by certain well-connected businessmen without guarantees, none of which have been repaid.
 The case is also linked to another financial scandal involving another 300 million euros worth of losses due to bad loans made to a property developer.
 The accused faced charges including fraud, money laundering and complicity in malpractice.
-The story made headlines in 2014 by a rival channel Alter owned by Nikos Kouris.
+He was released in January 2014 on a €5,000,000 bail.

 Kontominas died on 10 March 2022, at the age of 82.
 He had one daughter and two grandchildren.
+During the last years of his life and after his death, many of his properties have been sold, or are in the way for this.